Makkkiiii/Coursework1-Password-Generator-/README.md

 ## About
 This is the first project where I created a **Password Generator** using **C**.

-For this project, I created a password generator using only "**C**".
 It bears similarities to other password generators available online.
-It is equivalent to **Generating a specific number of passwords with upper and lower case, special characters, and numbers**.
+It can be used for **Generating a specific number of passwords with upper and lower case, special characters, and numbers**.
 Additionally, this program creates a file for you in which the _Generated Passwords_ are kept.

 ![Snap](https://github.com/Makkkiiii/Password-Generator/assets/148240694/c68c72ab-b99a-44bb-aca1-142159601f43)